Cool Museums In NYC

 Cool New York City Museums

 New York City museums are some of the best in the world.
 I say that as someone who grew up going to these amazing institutions on many a class trip and still loves visiting them whenever I’m in town.
-Whether you’re looking for a super cool art museum, a fun pop-up museum, a fascinating science museum, or the latest in interactive museums, New York City has it all.
+Whether you’re looking for a super cool art museum, a fun pop-up museum, a fascinating science museum, hidden gems, or the latest in interactive museums, New York City has it all.

 These museums will expand your mind, fill your Instagram feed, and teach you something new.
 Best of all, these museums generally offer excellent accessibility for disabled travelers.
 They’re also great when it comes to rainy day activities in the city or escaping a hot summer day or chilly winter afternoon.